csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 What the soundcard can do, however, is to measure the power of the analogue voltage at intervals of equal duration.
-This is how all digital recording works and this is known as \'sampling\'.
+This is how all digital recording works and this is known as *sampling*.
 The result of this sampling process is a discrete, or digital, signal which is no more than a sequence of numbers corresponding to the voltage at each successive moment of sampling.